 What Is Darunavir?

 Darunavir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 3 years of age and older.
 Darunavir is always used in combination with the HIV medicine ritonavir (brand name: Norvir) and other HIV medicines.

-Darunavir belongs to a class (group) of HIV drugs called protease inhibitors (PIs).
+Darunavir belongs to a class of HIV drugs called protease inhibitors (PIs).
 PIs block an HIV enzyme called protease.
-(An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking protease, PIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 What Should I Tell My Health Care Provider Before Taking Darunavir?